Ashanti Alston: Black Panther Party, Black Liberation Army, and prison

-In 1971, in the face of the Panther 21 trial which saw several of his peers possibly facing the death penalty, Alston joined the Black Liberation Army (BLA), a spin-off group from the Panthers that advocated for and attempted armed struggle against the United States government.
-In 1974, he was arrested and imprisoned for 11 years for taking part in a robbery designed to raise funds for the BLA.
+In 1971, in the face of the Panther 21 trial, which saw several of his peers possibly facing the death penalty, Alston joined the Black Liberation Army (BLA), a spin-off group from the Panthers that advocated for and attempted armed struggle against the United States government.
+In 1974, he was arrested and imprisoned for 11 years for taking part in a robbery intended to raise funds for the BLA.
 Alston credits his time in prison with helping him to learn about political movements, economic theories, political organizations, religion, and guerrilla theories.
-During this time he became an anarchist, in contrast to the Marxism-Leninism and Maoism explored by the Black Panther Party.
+During this time, he became an anarchist, in contrast to the Marxism-Leninism and Maoism explored by the Black Panther Party.
 While imprisoned, Alston also became disillusioned with the BLA, particularly due to its endorsement of drugs, as he understood the intention of the BLA to be the liberation of Black communities from the tyranny and influence of drugs at the time.

 Alston observed much sexism during his time in the Black Panther Party, despite the group's stated intention of gender equality, which he didn't fully realize until his stint in prison.
 However, he has acknowledged that some women still felt empowered by the Black Panther Party to fight sexism despite experiencing it within the party, recalling, "Sisters would tell you that because everybody had guns there were certain ways that they could tell a brother, 'you're not going to fuck with me, I'm not going to be your sexual object because I got a gun'."

 Personal life

 In 1984, Alston married fellow BPP and BLA member Safiya Bukhari.
 She died in 2003.
-Alston married Professor Viviane Saleh-Hanna in 2006.
-They have 2 children together.